GROG/ansible-role-package/README.md

 ## Requirements

-- Hosts should be bootstrapt for ansible usage (have python,...)
+- Hosts should be bootstrapped for ansible usage (have python,...)
 - Root privileges, eg `become: yes`

 ## Role Variables